About This Chapter

 21. What Are Abbreviations? - Meaning, Types & Examples

 You might see or use abbreviations when you are reading, writing, listening and even speaking.
-Come and learn about what abbreviations are, the different types of abbreviations and some examples of abbreviations.
+Learn about what abbreviations are, the different types of abbreviations and some examples of abbreviations in this lesson.

 22. How to Write Abbreviations